trans-hues/trans-resist/README.md

 <a name="vpn"></a>
 ### **(2.7) VPNs**

-A VPN is a tool that allows you to pass your internet traffic through another server.
+A [VPN](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) is a tool that allows you to pass your internet traffic through another server.
 This sort of works like a basic disguise, because if anyone takes a quick look at who was accessing a certain website at a specific time, and they see your traffic, they'll see your VPN's IP address instead of your own.
 VPNs also encrypt your web traffic, which makes it harder for an onlooker to see what you're doing online.
 However, keep in mind that a VPN is not as secure as an anonymizing tool like [Tor Browser](#torbrowser) or [Tails.](#tails)

 It's important to do your research before choosing a VPN provider, as some VPN providers are not opposed to turning over data to the police when prompted.
+For help picking a VPN, check out [EFF's guide here.](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you)

 <a name="freevpaidvpn"></a>
 #### **(2.7.a) Free vs. Paid**